Clinical Validation: Peer-Reviewed Study Results

 Read the Published Study

-View on SpringerFrequently Asked Questions
+View ArticleFrequently Asked Questions

 Is Connected Mind clinically validated?

 Yes.
-Connected Mind was validated in a peer-reviewed study published by Springer in the Journal of Clinical Psychology in Medical Settings.
+Connected Mind was validated in a peer-reviewed study published in the Journal of Clinical Psychology in Medical Settings.
 The study enrolled 234 patients across 5 independent primary care practices.
 Each participant was evaluated using the SCID-5-RV (Structured Clinical Interview for DSM-5), a gold-standard clinical interview administered by trained assessors, as the primary reference criterion.

 What was the study size?